F1r3d3v/RacerDemo/README.md

-# GK1-Racer
+# RacerDemo

 **Overview**

-GK1-Racer is a racing game demonstration built upon the GK1-Engine, a custom 3D game engine leveraging modern OpenGL.
+RacerDemo is a racing game demonstration built upon the GK1-Engine, a custom 3D game engine leveraging modern OpenGL.
 This project showcases the engine's capabilities, including rendering, physics, input handling, and scene management.

 ---